The Amazing Tales of Princess Amelia

 Night was falling rapidly, so the guards began lighting the torches and then a big crackling bonfire in the fire pit, which was roughly middle of the courtyard, not because it was particularly cold, but more to bring them comfort against the dark unknown.
 Men sat around the fire on large logs, some occasionally shivering and looking sharply around, but not wanting to show any sign of fear in front of their buddies.

 Matthew and Grandpa Ant faced the sparkling black wall, considering whether to risk cutting into it with the ExCaleebra swords.
-There were potential great risks, from something so powerful that the Red Wasp Tallia herself could not break through, but if they could do it, then perhaps the witch would leave them all, and his dear friend Merklin, in peace.
+There were potential great risks, from something so powerful that the Red Wasp Tallia herself could not break through, but if they could do it, then perhaps the witch would be grateful and leave them all, and his dear friend Merklin, in peace.
 “There were dusty piles of old human bones everywhere on that boat Dad, and another dead Terraloon.
 I think that those creatures killed most of these people when they escaped.
 It must have been a very long time ago from what we saw, which by the way, was of only a small area of that massive vessel.
 Such mind boggling things on board that none of us could even guess at their true purpose.”